Dynamics of stochastic integrate-and-fire networks: Stochastic integrate-and-fire model

-The other classic form of rate equation is $\tau \dot{v}_i = -v_i + \phi(\sum_j J_{ij} \ast v_i + E)$.
-This is also a mean field theory of binary switching neurons~\citep{ohira_master-equation_1993, buice_field-theoretic_2007}.
-To map Eq.~\ref{eq:lif_mft} onto this would require $ \phi((\bm{J} \ast {\bm v})_i + E_i) = -v_i - v_i f(v_i) + \sum_j J_{ij} \ast f(v_j) + E_i$.
-For particular choices of the coupling $\bm{J}$ and nonlinearity $f$, such a function $\phi$ might exist.
-In general, mapping Eq.~\ref{eq:lif_mft} onto this would require the nonlinearity to be $\phi(\bm{J}, \bm{v}, \bm{E})$---a function of the coupling operator, activity variable, and baseline drive separately, rather than of just their sum.
-Mapping Eq.~\ref{eq:lif_mft} onto the classic activity equations would thus introduce nonlinearities tailored to a specific LIF network, rather than specified as a modeling choice.
-This mapping is, however, not necessary; the mean field dynamics of Eq.~\ref{eq:lif_mft} are amenable to direct analysis.
+To map Eq.~\ref{eq:lif_mft} onto this would require $ \phi((\bm{J} \ast {\bm v})_i + E_i) = - v_i f(v_i) + \sum_j J_{ij} \ast f(v_j) + E_i$.
+In general, mapping Eq.~\ref{eq:lif_mft} onto this may require the nonlinearity to be a function of the coupling operator, activity variable, and baseline drive separately, rather than a function of their sum.

+Mapping Eq.~\ref{eq:lif_mft} onto the classic activity equations can thus introduce nonlinearities tailored to a specific LIF network, rather than as single-neuron input-rate functions.
+This mapping is, however, not necessary.
+The mean field dynamics of Eq.~\ref{eq:lif_mft} are amenable to direct analysis.